-d.
-Interim Disciplinary Suspension
+- d.
+Interim Disciplinary Suspension - i.

-- i.
 As a general rule, the status of a student accused of violations of the Student Code of Conduct should not be altered until a final determination is made regarding the allegations against him/her.
 However, interim suspension may be imposed upon a finding by the director of student affairs that the continued presence of the accused student on campus constitutes a potential or immediate threat to the safety and wellbeing of the accused student or any other member of the technical college community or its guests, or that the continued presence of the student on campus creates a risk of substantial disruption of classroom or other technical college-related activities.
 If an interim disciplinary suspension is imposed, the matter must be referred as soon as possible to the Hearing Body.
 The student need not request an appeal. - e.
-Conditions of Disciplinary Suspension and Expulsion - i.
-A student who has been suspended or expelled from the technical college shall be denied all privileges afforded a student and shall be required to vacate technical college premises at a time determined by the director of student affairs.
+Conditions of Disciplinary Suspension and Expulsion - A student who has been suspended or expelled from the technical college shall be denied all privileges afforded a student and shall be required to vacate technical college premises at a time determined by the director of student affairs. - ii.

-- ii.
 In addition, after vacating the technical college premises, a suspended or expelled student may not enter upon the technical college premises at any time, for any purpose, in the absence of written permission from the director of student affairs.
 A suspended or expelled student must contact the director of student affairs for permission to enter the technical college premises for a limited, specified purpose. - iii.
-If the student seeks to submit a signed Disciplinary Sanction Appeal Form, the director of student affairs must accept the form by mail or fax if he/she refuses the student's request to enter the technical college premises for that specified purpose. - iiii.
-A scheduled appeal hearing before the Hearing Body shall be understood as expressed permission from the director of student affairs for a student to enter the technical college premises for the duration of that hearing.
+If the student seeks to submit a signed Disciplinary Sanction Appeal Form, the director of student affairs must accept the form by mail or fax if he/she refuses the student's request to enter the technical college premises for that specified purpose.